-Jewish tradition teaches that the generation committed an inexcusable violation in that they rejected the Land of Israel.
-“Why is the Lord taking us to that land to fall by the sword?” they cry out in Chapter 14.
-Instead of eagerly claiming their ancestral heritage and assuming their divine mission, the people second-guess God, cynically call His will into question, and critically reject this greatest of gifts.
+Jewish tradition teaches that the generation of the wilderness committed an inexcusable infraction, in that they rejected Eretz Yisrael.
+In Chapter 14, they cry out, “Why is Hashem taking us to that land to fall by the sword?”
+Instead of eagerly claiming their ancestral heritage and assuming their Divine mission, the people second-guess God, cynically call His will into question, and critically reject this greatest of all gifts.

-But it all started with a rejection of the Land.
-In fact, Jewish tradition teaches that a lack of honor towards Israel is the source of many calamities throughout history, including the destruction of both Temples in Yerushalyim.
+This all started with a rejection of the land.
+In fact, Jewish tradition teaches that a lack of honor towards the Land of Israel is the source of many calamities throughout history, including the destruction of both Temples in Yerushalyim.

 The lessons of the Bible are as relevant today as ever before.
 When studying Bamidbar, we must learn the lessons of the incident of the spies, in order to constantly re-evaluate our own relationship with the Land of Israel.